ESTABLISHED 2006

 Guest contribution by Juliet M. Getty, Ph.D.

-If you’ve noticed your horse feeling a bit “off” after their vaccinations, you’re not alone.
-Perhaps they’ve seemed more subdued, sensitive to touch, or just not their usual selves.
+So what to do?
+You may have you’ve noticed your horse seeming a bit 'off' after a vax, maybe more subdued, sensitive to touch, or just not their usual selves.
 It’s a reaction that can make even the most experienced horse owner uneasy.
 But what’s really going on?

 It all comes down to inflammation - a natural response triggered by vaccines as the immune system gears up to protect your horse.
 While inflammation serves an important purpose, it can also create short-term discomfort or, in some cases, stress the body, especially if the immune system is already compromised.